 The global state trie update occurs when the entire block is accepted — or 'hashed' by a miner.
 As the new block propagates through the network, each node independently executes the transactions in the block and updates its state trie appropriately.
 This process ensures that all nodes in the network at the same block height maintain an identical global state.

 When miners create block templates, they specify the transaction order.
 The order of transactions in a block is typically determined by the gas price of each transaction.
 The higher the gas price, the earlier in the block the transaction should appear.
 The updated global state created by each new block, as well as the success of each transaction, is therefore determined by the previous block's global state and the exact ordering of each transaction within the new block.
-For more on gas prices and transaction ordering within a block, read our recent Ethereum Gas Prices: How the Mempool acts as a Competitive Market for Settlement post.
+For more on gas prices and transaction complexity, read our ETH Gas 101 Guide.

 With this high-level understanding of the inner workings of Ethereum internal transactions, we can now tackle the subject of simulating internal transactions.